 Buckwheat Flour vs Buckwheat Groats

-close up shot of buckwheat waffle with maple syrup
+close up of buckwheat waffles on a plate with berries

-I love to make a double batch of these waffles and freeze some for later.
-They are delicious toasted right out of the freezer for on-the-go breakfasts.
-Try spreading a toasted waffle with Justin’s chocolate hazelnut spread.
-This combination is one of my very favorite easy breakfasts!
+• Freezer Waffles: I almost always make a double batch of these waffles so we have some to freeze for later.
+They are delicious toasted right out of the freezer and spread with chocolate hazelnut spread for on-the-go breakfasts.

-buckwheat waffles on white plate with syrup and fork
+close up of buckwheat waffles on a plate with berries

 Prep Time 20 minutes